-EDUC 3412: TECHNOLOGY TEACHING & LEARNING II
+EDUC 5903: TECHNOLOGY IN TEACHING

-This course is an overview of educational technology used in various content areas and technology in general used to meet the needs for varied exceptionalities such as mobility, prosthetics, orthotics, adaptive devices, visual technologies, hearing technologies as well as adaptive uses of computers.
+Candidates in this course will be introduced to various educational technologies to improve their own technology knowledge and skills.
+Participants will learn how technology applications can be used to create learning environments that strengthen problem-solving skills, and encourage communication, collaboration and reflection for students.
+Candidates will also discover the role of technology has in assessment, accessibility and education information. an overview of educational technology used in various content areas and technology in general used to meet the needs for varied exceptionalities such as mobility, prosthetics, orthotics, adaptive devices, visual technologies, hearing technologies as well as adaptive uses of computers.
 This course will also review the history of IDEA and focus on assistive technology in the law.
-Students will have hands-on experiences with assistive technology equipment as part of the studies.
-(6.4; 7.5; 8.5; 9.5)
+They will use this knowledge to incorporate technology use throughout lesson plans in the remainder of the program.